multirobotplayground/Jazzy-Multi-Robot-Sandbox/README.md

 <sub><sub><span style="color:red">This project is currently without funding.
 Your support is very important to help my opperations and to pay my bills.</span><sub><sub>

 Support Open Source mobile robots projects for search and rescue in natural disasters, which is my main motivation.
-Your donation will make a huge difference and help the community!
+Your donation will make a huge difference!

 [![Donate](docs/images/Donate-PayPal-green-usd.png)](https://www.paypal.com/donate/?business=YWAAG5LVWXBQC&no_recurring=0&item_name=Support+Open+Source+mobile+robots+projects+for+search+and+rescue+in+natural+disasters.+Your+donation+can+change+lives%21&currency_code=USD)
 [![Donate](docs/images/Donate-PayPal-green-brl.png)](https://www.paypal.com/donate/?business=YWAAG5LVWXBQC&no_recurring=0&item_name=Support+Open+Source+mobile+robots+projects+for+search+and+rescue+in+natural+disasters.+Your+donation+can+change+lives%21&currency_code=BRL)